bitovi/academy/src/docker/1-what-is-docker/what-is-docker.md

 ![Dockerfile images and containers](../static/img/docker/1-what-is-docker/dockerfile-images-containers.png)

 ## Review
-Docker images combine source code with the dependencies requires on how to run the application.
-They are built from Dockerfiles and are more lightweight and portable than traditional VMs making them great for both developers and operators.
+Docker images combine source code with the dependencies required to run an application.
+Images are built from Dockerfiles and are more lightweight and portable than traditional VMs making them great for both developers and operators.

 Next we are going to build a simple NodeJS app before containerizing it.